Just (song): Music video

 In the "Just" music video, a man lies on the pavement, attracting attention from passersby.
 The members of Radiohead watch from an apartment above.
-The man's conversation with passersby is displayed in subtitles; they ask why he is lying down, but he refuses to explain.
+The conversations are displayed in subtitles; the passersby ask why the man is lying down, but he refuses to explain.
 Eventually, the man explains, but his explanation is not subtitled.
 The bystanders lie down next to him.

 The video was directed by Jamie Thraves, who adapted it from an idea he had for a short film.
 It took two days to shoot.
-The street scenes were filmed on Liverpool Street, London; the scenes of the band were filmed on a set.
+The street scenes were filmed on Liverpool Street, London and around Liverpool Street station; the scenes of the band were filmed on a set.
 Thraves said the art direction was inspired by the 1970 film The Conformist, and he cast the main actor for his resemblance to the actor Jean-Louis Trintignant.
 According to Thraves, though Radiohead were relatively unknown at the time, everyone involved in the video knew they were working with a "groundbreaking band ... we all knew there was magic".
+The actor Dorian Lough said he developed a spiral fracture from having to trip over the man on the pavement for several takes.

 PopMatters described the video as "cryptic, artistic, and solemn".
 The mystery of what the man says to the bystanders triggered speculation.
 Thraves said there was "a very real logical and simple answer" but that it would "kill the video" to reveal it.